 Metasearch sites, such as Kayak, TripAdvisor, and Trivago, allow consumers to compare prices across multiple websites.
 Hotels then bid on advertising placement and only pay when a consumer clicks on the ad.
-This is also the model for Google Hotel Ads, which has emerged as a formidable player in the travel space.
+Google’s Free Booking Links on Hotel Search on the other hand are changing the game in the travel space.
 Metasearch differs from OTAs in that it works on a non-commission model, instead, you pay a cost per click (CPC).
 You can set a budget for how much you want to bid for each click and adjust bids to optimize your overall strategy.

 Benefits: Visibility of your hotel during traveler research; the CPC model levels the playing field by leading travelers to reserve directly on your website, giving you ownership of the relationship; the CPC model also makes it easy to scale demand as needed; you only pay for performance.

 Challenges: You’re competing in an open auction, which often rewards bigger budgets; fluctuating CPC bids based on market demand means that you must keep a close eye on your performance to avoid overspending.

 Direct hotel booking allow the hotel to transact directly with bookers.
 The advantages of direct sales are twofold: the hotel doesn’t pay commission to third-parties and maintains a direct relationship with the customer.
 However, these bookings aren’t completely free.
 First, you have to have an online booking engine on your website to be able to take your own reservations and process payments, even if they are commission-free.
 Second, you will still have to invest in marketing efforts to attract travelers and remain competitive in your market.

 Benefits: Direct bookings give you a one-on-one relationship with guests; more opportunities for upsells before arrival; no commissions paid to third-party OTAs or other marketplaces means more revenue and profits for your hotel; loyalty bookings can lower overall cost by increasing the lifetime value of each guest.